GooseFX1/gfx-ssl-sdk/ts/README.md

     ADDRESSES["MAINNET"].GFX_CONTROLLER,
     NATIVE_MINT
   ))!;
   const isSuspended = ssl.suspended;
-   return isSuspended
+  return isSuspended;
   // interprete the meaning from this: if true, the pool have been suspended and all txns to it will fail, if false the pool is active
 }

-getSolPoolStatus()
+getSolPoolStatus();
 ```

 # Build